Earth Retention

 Project Facts

-31 EA - drilled-in soldier piles
+31 EA - drilled-in soldier piles 27ft in length

-31 EA - rock tieback anchors
+31 EA - rock tieback anchors 36ft in length

 Exposed wall height: 21'